top of page

 California Franchise Tax Board Offers One-Time Penalty Abatement

 However, things changed with the enactment of California Revenue and Tax Code Section 19132.5.
-This section, signed into law in 2022, now provides a once-in-a-lifetime abatement of certain failure to file or pay penalties for qualified taxpayers.
+This section, signed into law in 2022, now provides a once-in-a-lifetime abatement of certain failure-to-file or pay penalties for qualified taxpayers.
+As this is a relatively unknown avenue for penalty abatement that you may take advantage of, here are some essential facts about this opportunity:

 What kind of taxpayers are eligible for this first-time abatement policy?

-If you are a fiduciary for an estate or a trust or a business entity, this section, unfortunately, does not apply to you.[4]
+Individual taxpayers can request penalty abatement for penalties related to personal income taxes.
+If you are a fiduciary for an estate or a trust, or a business entity, this section, unfortunately, does not apply to you.
 For more information on alternative penalty abatement possibilities, skip to the answer to “But what if I don’t qualify for the one-time abatement?”

 What penalties can be abated with this new policy?